pranavdua02/College.ai-main/README.md

-# College.ai
+# 🎓🤖College.ai

-College.ai is a versatile project that harnesses the power of ChatGPT-4 to provide a range of features.
-The application includes functionalities such as exploring ChatGPT-4 features, training/uploading PDFs, resume analysis, and more.
+Welcome to College.ai !!
+It  is a versatile project that harnesses the power of ChatGPT-4 to provide a range of features.
+The application includes functionalities such as exploring ChatGPT-4 features, training/uploading PDFs, resume analysis, and more.🎓🤖

 ![image](https://github.com/SurajSanap/College.ai-main/assets/101057653/91979a2b-f1e8-4f63-8d5d-09399cab2780)